 “On average, 121 people a day take their own lives in the United States, totaling over 44,000 each year.
 When looking at it globally, that number climbs to over 800,000 each year, with many going unreported due to social stigma.
 Every 40 seconds, someone completes suicide.”

 After reading that, I was shook to my core.
 Although I have dealt with and still deal with mental health issues, I’ve personally never been to that point.
 But let’s face it, there’s a high chance we all know someone or are that someone reading at home.
 In a time like this, where we are all quarantined alone with our thoughts, I think it’s more important than ever to remind yourself that it’s okay to not be okay.
-I shared a few slides including signs that someone may need support and ways that you can be supportive.
+I shared a few slides including signs that someone may need support and ways that you can be supportive, like looking at how much does long term disability cost and maybe helping them take some cover out to protect their income so finances are one less thing they need to worry about.
 I would like to point out that I am in no way a mental health professional.
 These slides are educational resources through the Hope For The Day non-profit organization.

 I’d like to share that I’ll be donating 20% of all tips/stipend I receive from doing this Litchfield Distillery takeover to Hope For The Day.
 Thank you for listening and as always, reach out to me via Instagram or Facebook with any questions, thoughts or just to say hey!